 The actual remuneration effectively paid out in a given year to the Group Executive Board members depends on the corporate results and on the individual performance.
-Individual performance is assessed through the formal annual performance management process: company and individual performance objectives are approved at the beginning of the business year and achievements against those objectives are assessed after year-end.
+The individual performance is assessed through the formal annual performance management process: company and individual performance objectives are approved at the beginning of the business year and achievement against those objectives is assessed after year-end.
 The performance appraisal is the basis for the determination of the actual remuneration.